Scientists battle 'Ebola of plants'

 Great swathes of Tanzanian farmland have been wiped out by CBSD.

-"We are seeing very severe food shortages," says Dr. Joseph Ndunguru, a plant virologist based in the East African state with the Cassava Whitefly Project (CWP).
+"We are seeing very severe food shortages," says Dr. Joseph Ndunguru, a plant virologist based in the East African state with the Cassava Diagnostics Project (CDP).
 "Farmers are just abandoning their crop, and in some areas cassava is the only staple food."

-The CWP is working in seven countries in East and Central Africa, educating farmers and local government about the problem, studying the spread of disease, and developing resistant varieties of cassava.
+The CDP is working in seven countries in East and Central Africa, educating farmers and local government about the problem, studying the spread of disease, and developing resistant varieties of cassava.

 "We generate maps to show the distribution of virus strains in all of the project countries," says Ndunguru.
 "We use them to decide where to deploy clean plant material."

-CWP teams test crops by trial and error.
+CDP teams test crops by trial and error.
 A variety of plant that thrives in one disease-prone area might die off in another where a different strain of the virus has taken hold.
 Ndunguru prefers to test his plants in the worst hotspots, plagued by multiple strains, to prove their durability.
 He is beginning to see encouraging results.

 "We have delivered clean planting material to farmers in areas where they were getting yields of five tons per hectare, and now they are getting 40 tons per hectare," he says proudly.
 "This is a huge increase that allows them to pay for healthcare and education."